openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

 Consider upgrading to our advanced version of this plugin at a very resonable price <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-taxonomy-terms-order/">Advanced Taxonomy Terms Order Order</a>

 == Change Log ==

+= 1.8.7 =
+ - CSS adjustments for span action section.
+ - Option for term edit link.
+ - Include the term edit link on the ReOrder interface.
+ - Wordpress 6.7 compatibility check and tag update.

 = 1.8.6 =
  - Fix: TTO_addons class not loaded which makes the compatibility routines not triggering.